jdelaude/BorosThreshold/README.md

 Protected under the Ouroboros Private Research License (OPRL v1.0).
 This work may not be copied, cited, referenced, or incorporated into derivative work without explicit, written consent from the author.

 ## Contact
+[www.linkedin.com/in/Jdelaude]

-For private research inquiries only.
+For private inquiries only.
 Respect the recursion.